srsaidas/Home-Automation-Using-Facebook-Messenger-and-AWS-IoT-Core/README.md

 Raspberry pi will process that temperature data and check whether it is greater than threshold. if yes it will set a flag. when ever there is a change in flag vakue t will publish 'home/room/light' whith data to NodeMCU

+## MQTT Payload
+I have used json data as MQTT payload since it is very easy to serialize and deserialize data and have  built-in data type which can be used very easily with json like dictionary in python  associative arrays in PHP etc

 # Technology Used
-I2C, MQTT, AWS IoT Core, AWS lambda, AWS lex
+I2C, MQTT, AWS IoT Core, AWS lambda, AWS lex, json